 Let us begin:

-As most often happens, editorial complaints took center stage to publication reality and we broke away from the group before the journal’s first “paper” limited edition (600 copies) hit the bookstores (remember them?).
-We will always ALWAYS be indebted to the group for their support, particularly Jerry Cuthrell and Harley Dartt who initiated the idea of applying for funding during the Literary round of grants from the NC Arts Council in 1996.
-The Pamlico Writer’s Group now meets at the Arts of the Pamlico in downtown Washington, NC.and hosts a writer’s seminar each year (click on link above for more information).
+As most often happens, editorial differences took center stage to publication reality and we broke away from the group to publish online rather than paper.
+We will always ALWAYS be indebted to the group for their support, particularly Jerry Cuthrell (RIP) and Harley Dartt who initiated the idea of applying for funding during the Literary round of grants from the NC Arts Council in 1996.

+Back in the day, writer’s group meetings met at Mr. Cuthrell’s office out on River Road.
+It was a wonderful supportive close-knit group.
 We’d all make copies of up to 6 pages of our work and go around the room, reading our latest words.
 Then the rest of the room would critique our offering.
 It was rural, small town south in its politeness and the kind attitude everyone had toward respecting the amount of work it takes to write as well as the amount of courage it takes to read one’s work to an audience for critique.
 Hats off to the Group.

 Onward and upward, back to the Mule’s history: